Skip to content

 A user or group is assigned one or more roles.
 Each role contains a set of permissions.
 When a user attempts an action, the system checks if their assigned role includes the required permission.
 If the permission is granted, the action proceeds; otherwise, access is denied.

-There are two kind of roles in Telescope: Global role and Source role.
+There are three kinds of roles in Telescope: Global Roles, Connection Roles, and Source Roles.
 Roles and permissions are currently hardcoded in the code, and users cannot create their own roles.

 Global roles apply to the entire system.
 There is only one global role: Admin.